 What are the legalities?

-- Approximately six months before the wedding, the Chaplain gives you an Application Form.
-You complete Part I, and return it to the Chaplain with a cheque for £220 made payable to 'The Faculty Office' (this fee will rise from April 2011).
+- Approximately six months before the wedding, the Pastoral Dean gives you an Application Form.
+You complete Part I, and return it to the Pastoral Dean with a cheque for £220 made payable to 'The Faculty Office' (this fee will rise from April 2011).
 The form asks for basic details about the couple and their link to the College.

-- The Chaplain completes Part II, and returns the form to the Archbishop's Office.
+- The Pastoral Dean completes Part II, and returns the form to the Archbishop's Office.

-- The Archbishop's Office sends you an Affidavit, to be sworn before the Chaplain.
+- The Archbishop's Office sends you an Affidavit, to be sworn before the Pastoral Dean.
 This Affidavit confirms the truth of all the details given in the Application.
 There is a £5 charge at this stage, the money going straight to Chapel charity collections.

-- The Chaplain sends the completed Affidavit to the Archbishop's Office.
+- The Pastoral Dean sends the completed Affidavit to the Archbishop's Office.

 - You hear no more.
-A couple of weeks before the wedding, the Chaplain receives the Licence, which he will give to you on the wedding day.
+A couple of weeks before the wedding, the Pastoral Dean receives the Licence, which he will give to you on the wedding day.

 The process sounds complicated and perhaps un-nerving, but it works smoothly and we have never had an application refused or lost.